Jan 21, 2022

-First, specify the facilities that you need to run the business — this includes the equipment that you already have and any that you have yet to acquire.
+First, specify the facilities that you need to run the business.
+This includes the equipment you already have and anything that you have yet to acquire.
 Make sure to mention how you’re going to obtain everything.
-For instance, you’d rent the equipment or buyout the assets.
+For instance, you’d rent the equipment or buy out the assets.

-Don’t forget to justify why such facilities are important and why you acquire them in a certain way.
-For example, you purchase expensive equipment vital for your production because there’s no rental business that rents that machine.
+Don’t forget to justify why such facilities are essential and why you acquire them a certain way.
+For example, purchasing expensive equipment may be vital for your production because no rental business leases that machine.

 Cover how you carry out daily activities, like production or service methods, inventory control, supply chain management, and facility maintenance.

-For a business that does the production on its own, the business plan should contain a detailed production method.
-Make sure to explain where you get the raw materials, process them into goods, and deliver them.
+The business plan should contain a detailed production method for a company that does the manufacturing on its own.
+Make sure to explain how you get the raw materials, process them into goods, and deliver them.

-Be sure to note the time interval it takes from acquiring raw materials to the end of production.
-Doing so indicates that your production process is well-planned.
+Be sure to note the time it takes between acquiring raw materials and the end of production.
+Doing so will indicate that your production process is well-planned.

 Mentioning the daily facility maintenance tasks is also required.
-If you have a restaurant business, you need to clean the kitchen and dining area every day to maintain hygiene and quality standards.
+For example, if you have a restaurant business, you need to clean the kitchen and dining areas daily to maintain hygiene and quality standards.

-If the region where you operate requires a business permit, you should present it here.
-Define how your operation complies with all the necessary regulations in your industry, such as health or environmental regulations.
+If the region you operate in requires a business permit, you should present it here.
+Define how your operation complies with all the necessary legislation in your industry, such as health or environmental regulations.

-In this step, you have to develop a marketing plan to promote your business to the customers.
+In this step, you have to develop a marketing and sales plan to promote your business to the customers.

-Product positioning is the process of developing a public perception of your product or service.
-Doing so is especially important if many similar products are circulating your target market.
+Product positioning is the process of developing a public perception for your product or service.
+Doing so is especially important if many similar products saturate your target market.

 Examples of common positioning buzz-words are “affordable”, “reliable”, “heavy-duty”, and “simple.”
-You can pick any trait that matches your product and company goals.
+You can pick any trait that matches your product and business objectives.

-After defining your product position in the market, you have to come up with a pricing model.
+After defining your product position in the market, you have to develop a pricing strategy and model.

 There are two fundamental rules you must follow.
-First, you need to cover the costs of delivering the product to the customer.
-Second, the price should be matched to your chosen market.
+First, you need to cover the product’s cost to the customer.
+Then, you should match the price with your chosen market.

-These days, you have plenty of options to advertise your products and services.
-The mediums range from traditional marketing channels like billboards and print magazines to digital channels like social media platforms.
+There are plenty of options to advertise your products and services these days.
+The mediums range from traditional channels like billboards and print magazines to digital channels like social media platforms.

-To determine which marketing channels you should use, look back into your customers’ profile.
-Each demographic has its own preferences, so make sure to consider it when picking a platform to advertise your business.
+To determine which marketing channels you should use, look back at your customer profiles.
+Each demographic has its preferences, so make sure to consider them when picking a platform to advertise your business through.

 Next, create a sales promotion plan to convince your customers to buy your products.
-Although sales promotions are considered a short-term strategy and ineffective to build customer loyalty, it can still boost sales.
+Although sales promotions are considered a short-term strategy and ineffective when building customer loyalty, they can still boost sales.